wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 see the Installation and Configuration sections of the [collector repo](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes) for our original, more established processes.

+**Important:** Tanzu Observability Logs (Beta) is only enabled for selected customers.
+If you’d like to participate, contact your [Tanzu Observability account representative](https://docs.wavefront.com/wavefront_support_feedback.html#support).
 # Overview of Wavefront Operator for Kubernetes

 The Wavefront Operator for Kubernetes